-Apply for an Academic Technology Approval Scheme (ATAS) certificate in order to study certain subjects in the UK.
+Apply for an Academic Technology Approval Scheme (ATAS) certificate, to study certain subjects in the UK.

-If you are a new student and require an ATAS certificate, you will need to be in possession of this certificate before applying for a visa.
+If you’re a new student and need an ATAS certificate, you will need to get this before applying for permission to enter the UK.

-Already in the UK on a student visa
+Already in the UK on the student route (including Tier 4)

-If you are already in the UK on a student visa you will require an ATAS certificate that accurately reflects the HEI you are attending, and the course and modules you are studying.
-Should any of these details change, you should re-confirm that your new details do not require an ATAS certificate and apply for a new certificate as appropriate.
+If you’re already in the UK on a student visa you will need an ATAS certificate for the HEI you are attending, and the course of study, including modules or proposed research.
+If any of these details change, you should check whether you need an ATAS certificate and apply for a new one as appropriate.

-All International Students are advised to make a note of when their visa for entry into the United Kingdom is due to expire, to allow themselves sufficient time to complete the ATAS and visa application processes before their current visa expires.
-We recommend applying at least four months in advance of your current visa expiring.
+You should make a note of when your permission to enter into the UK is due to expire, to allow sufficient time to complete your ATAS and permission to stay applications before your current permission expires.
+We recommend applying at least 4 months before your current permission expires.